wboerdijk/advent-of-code-2022/README.md

 [Advent of code 2022](https://adventofcode.com/2022), in python.

+Input text files obtained from the official site.
 First line always denotes the first part puzzle, the second line always the second part.

 ### day 1